ernop/slay-the-spire-harness/README.md

 Todos
 ==
+ - enable safe simulation of actions for pre-display of damage
+ - implement an enemy in a nice way - this is complex to reverse engineer, especially at ascension levels
+ - display intentions in console mode
+ - display simulated damage in console mode
+ - fix the whole "copy" requirement and node navigation - feels inefficient
+ - reversible play and safe undos rather than copying entire data structures
+ - representation of exact game & fight state in a single hash for sharing / replaying
  - in general how to handle random oneoff relics/statuses like frail/BTNodraw?
 Really does seem easier to just patch the draw method.
  - handle reshuffle variation randomness => when you reshuffle, create a normal choice node and add a random child with key corresponding to it
  - random testing => means I need to fix the InitialBlock / blockAdjustment concept